 Triangles

 Complex 3D scenes are made entirely of triangles.
-Your GPU knows nothing of quadrilaterals, pentagons, hexagons, or any other polygon.
-It doesn't have to, because any polygon can be decomposed into triangles.
+Our graphics cards know nothing of quadrilaterals, pentagons, hexagons, or any other polygon.
+They don't have to, because any polygon can be decomposed into triangles.
 Consider these regular polygons:

-When viewing them in wireframe, you see that the square is just two triangles, the pentagon is three triangles, and the hexagon is four:
+When viewing them in wireframe, we see that the square is just two triangles, the pentagon is three triangles, and the hexagon is four:

-The polygons are regular, but any irregular polygon can also be decomposed into triangles, no matter its concavity or convexity.
+These polygons are regular, but any polygon can be decomposed into triangles, no matter its concavity, convexity, or irregularity.
 In fact, there are often multiple ways to break up a polygon.

 Even complex, non-planar 3D shapes can be decomposed into a quilt of just triangles.
 Consider this cylinder:

-If you need to render high-quality curved surfaces, you'll likely need many small triangles.
+If we need to render high-quality curved surfaces, we'll likely need many small triangles.
 This renderer produces an approximation of a sphere by subdividing a tetrahedron's four equilateral triangles into smaller triangles and pushing out the new vertices to the sphere's surface:

 Increase the quality of the approximation by increasing the number of subdivisions.
 Rotate the sphere with the mouse.